Dr. Lord, DVM

 Dr. Pearson, DVM

-Dr. Ashley Pearson is a Grand Forks native who knew she wanted to be a veterinarian for as long as she can remember.
-As a child she always gravitated to animals.
-She was often seen placing bandages of Kleenex and tape on her stuffed animals to “fix” them.
-She graduated from Red River High School and later received her Bachelors of Science degree in Biology from the University of North Dakota in 2012.
-She then went on to Oregon State University, where she received her Doctor of Veterinary Medicine degree in 2016.
+Dr. Ashley Pearson is a Grand Forks native who always dreamed of becoming a veterinarian.
+She graduated from Red River High School and later received her Bachelors of Science Degree in Biology from the University of North Dakota in 2012.
+She then went on to Oregon State University, where she received her Doctor of Veterinary Medicine Degree in 2016.

-She lives in Grand Forks with her husband, Bobby, their two cats “Lucky” and “Oreo” and their chocolate Labrador Retrievers, “Rylee” and “Murphy”.
+She lives in Grand Forks with her husband, Bobby, their two cats Lucky and Oreo and their two chocolate Labs, Rylee and Murphy.